-In addition to the drilling planned at the Sherlock Bay nickel deposit, the Company will carry out a detailed gravity survey over both the Sherlock Bay tenement, M47/567, and the adjoining Sherlock Pool farm-in project where the Company is earning 80% of E47/4345 held by Jindalee Resources Ltd (ASX: JRL)5.
+In addition to the drilling planned at the Sherlock Bay nickel deposit, the Company has completed a detailed gravity survey over both the Sherlock Bay tenement, M47/567, and the adjoining Sherlock Pool farm-in project, where the Company is earning 80% of E47/4345 held by Jindalee Resources Ltd (ASX: JRL)5.

-Previous detailed magnetics and EM surveys at Sherlock Bay identified potential extensions of the Sherlock Bay mineralised horizon along strike from the Sherlock Bay nickel sulphide deposit that continue onto the Sherlock Pool tenement (see location, Figure 5).
+Previous detailed magnetics and EM surveys at Sherlock Bay identified potential extensions of the Sherlock Bay mineralised horizon along strike from the Sherlock Bay nickel sulphide deposit which continue onto the Sherlock Pool tenement.